KevinOConnor/hsoft/docs/Protocol.md

 RESPONSE message will contain the data read from the requested address.

-The registers at each address and the fields within those registers are not currently documented.
+The registers at each address can be found in the [fpgaregs.py](../src/fpgaregs.py) module.
+The fields within those registers are not currently documented.